ValleyGuard camera installed on an industrial rooftop in Los Angeles to prevent repeat break-ins

 Temporary Construction Security Cameras

-Temporary construction security cameras move and adapt with the jobsite as phases shift.
+Temporary systems move and adapt as phases shift.
 When you pour foundations and move to framing, your security moves with you.
 When high-value materials relocate from one area to another, cameras relocate too.
+Setup takes hours, not days, and when you finish one project and move to the next jobsite, the entire system relocates without losing your investment in permanent infrastructure.

 Mobile Surveillance Units for Construction